Alucad0/Pokemon_api/README.md

 ### Contribution

-This is a school project and it will get an failing grade if anyone contributes majorly, so any pull requests will be denied after it has been graded.
+This is a school project and it will get an failing grade if anyone contributes majorly, so any pull requests will be denied until it has been graded.

 Feel free to contribute to this code after the grade has been set (after 24/2 - 2022).
 For major changes, please open an issue first to discuss what you would like to change.